MTayyab10/recommendation_sys/PostgreSQL.md

-The error you're seeing (`could not translate host name "localhost" to address: nodename nor servname provided, or not known`) typically occurs when Django (or any other application) is unable to resolve the hostname `localhost` to the corresponding IP address (usually `127.0.0.1` for local connections).

-### Here’s how to troubleshoot and resolve the issue:

 ### 1. **Check PostgreSQL Service Status**
 Make sure that PostgreSQL is running.
 You can check its status and restart the service if necessary.